 A turtle nesting site of global importance

 Grande Rivière (in northeast Trinidad) is the second largest leatherback turtle nesting site in the world, with 18% of the total global population nesting here.
-During turtle nesting months (March to September, and sometimes as early as January) — Trinidad and Tobago become two of the world’s most important turtle nesting grounds, and not only for the endangered leatherbacks.
-Hawksbill, green turtles, and other species — all of which are legally protected on our shores — come up on north and east coast beaches to nest during nesting season.
+Hawksbill, green turtles, loggerheads, olive ridleys, and leatherbacks — all of which are legally protected on our shores — come up on Trinidad’s north and east coast beaches during nesting season.
+Hawksbills and leatherbacks also nest on Tobago’s shores.
+During those nesting months (March to September, and sometimes as early as January), Trinidad and Tobago become two of the world’s most important turtle nesting grounds, especially for the endangered leatherbacks.

 Steelpan to the world